zxaletter/ZXAL/README.md

 - pass invoked functions as arguments to other functions
 - control flow(if, else if, and else statements)

-build process in ZXAL directory:
+build process in ZXAL directory after cloning:
 - make
 - ./zxal tests/file.z
 - ./tests/file